cliffordsepato/climate_change_classification/README.md

 * Strengthen efforts to reduce carbon footprint.

 # Objective
-* To create a Machine Learning model that is able to classify whether or not aperson believes in climate change, based on their novel tweet data
+* Build a Machine Learning model that is able to classify whether or not aperson believes in climate change, based on their novel tweet data
-* Provide an accurate robust solution that gives companies access to a broad base of customer sentiments,thus increasing their insights and informing future marketing strategies.
+* Provide a accurate robust solution that gives companies access to a broad base of customer sentiments,thus increasing their insights and informing future marketing strategies.
 * Achieve a Macro F1-score higher than 0.70.
 *  Build an App using Streamlit's open-source app framework.
-*  Host app within an AWS EC2 instance
+*  Host app within an AWS EC2 instance.
+*  Use Comet alternate version control methods for experiments.

+# Tools
+* Kaggle
+* Comet
+* Streamlit